fsduseriiht/project-manager-ui/README.md

 Information on docker commands and execution -
 # First Step - Go to UI project root folder and execute the build command: ng build [-or-] ng build --prod

-Docker for UI Layer - Task Tracker Project
+Docker for UI Layer - PROJECT MANAGER Project
 -----------------------------------------------------------------------
 General Commands to be executed in Docker related to push/build/run-
 =======================================================================